Terkwood/PLOWMAN/README.md

 ## Procedural Farming

-Cloning functionality from Farmville is probably a good idea.
+Imitating functionality from Stardew Valley is probably a good idea.
 We'd like to embrace a procedural component, but implementing something like battles and fighting doesn't make a lot of sense, based on the content of the text.

 ## Tiled Map Intergration